TV Review: The Tick (2016) S1E1 Pilot

 We don’t get a whole lot in this episode and I’m not quite sure it makes the case to continue, but I’ve missed The Tick, and I want to see more.
-There’s a lot laid out, but it’s just one episode, so the payoff is thin and few.
+There’s a lot laid out, but it’s just one episode, so the payoff is thin and few (many of the jokes of previous live action versions had jokes playing out over many episodes).
 Still, the groundwork is there for what looks like it could be an entertaining new take on the classic character.

 Overall Rating: 6.8